Clare has a busy practice across all Hailsham’s key practice areas and with particular focus on professional negligence and personal injury matters.

 Clare is often instructed in claims against solicitors, surveyors, mortgage brokers, property managers, and architects.
 She has also acted in unusual claims involving education providers, prison services, and funeral directors.
 Clare’s experience covers the whole lifespan of a claim, from pre-action correspondence to trial.
 Clare has undertaken a secondment at a leading professional negligence firm where she advised on various issues on claims against financial professionals.

 Clare acts for both claimants and defendants, which provides insight into both sides of a claim.
 She particularly enjoys solicitors’ negligence claims and has acted in cases involving failure to advise on Part 36 offers, missed limitation deadlines, and loss of a chance to pursue litigation.
 Clare had recent success in obtaining summary judgment in a complex multi-track claim, and defending a solicitors’ negligence claim where the Claimant discontinued following her cross-examination.
-Clare’s background in clinical negligence and personal injury matters, including her involvement as a junior to Dominic Nolan QC and Jane Mishcon in very high value cases, provides a strong foundation for any actions involving under-settlement or mismanagement of such claims.
+Clare’s background in clinical negligence and personal injury matters, including her involvement as a junior to Dominic Nolan KC and Jane Mishcon in very high value cases, provides a strong foundation for any actions involving under-settlement or mismanagement of such claims.

 Clare’s recent experience in claims involving lawyers has included:

-Clare frequently appears in court for personal injury matters and is currently junior to Dominic Nolan QC in a £multi-million claim arising out of a serious motorcycle accident.
+Clare frequently appears in court for personal injury matters and is currently junior to Dominic Nolan KC in a £multi-million claim arising out of a serious motorcycle accident.
 She has acted in claims involving inhalation of chemicals in the workplace, occupiers’ liability, and numerous road traffic accidents, including those involving low velocity impacts and issues of fundamental dishonesty.
 Clare’s background in clinical negligence lends itself well to dissecting medical reports and the assessment of quantum in personal injury cases.

 Clare is very familiar with credit hire matters arising from road traffic accidents and is frequently instructed to defend such claims, with particular success in reducing or eliminating damages on grounds of need, impecuniosity, and period.
 Clare is well-versed in the relevant case law and can often find arguments on the evidence which might otherwise be missed.